bmh0013/Project-Catwalk/README.md

 ## Installation
 Fork the repo and clone to your local machine.
 After completion, follow these steps to install.

-1. Create a new React environemnt using a [Webpack](https://webpack.js.org) bundler.
+1. Run `npm init` to initialize node package management setup.
 2. Run `npm install` to download dependencies.
 3. You will need to either set up a `.env` or a JS file that's attached to the `.gitignore` file.
 This file will house the private Github Authentication Token in the following form in your root directory.
 You can read more about creating a token [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

 ## Development
-After installation is complete, proceed to setup the development environment
+After installation is complete, proceed to setup the development environment.
+1. Create new React environment using a [Webpack](https://webpack.js.org) bundler.
+2. Create new Node/Express back-end environment.

+## Launch
+After development is complete, proceed to launch application into the browser.
+Ensure that the run scripts are correct within the package.JSON file.
-1. Run `npm init` to initialize node package management setup.
+1. Run `npm run react-dev` to launch the Webpack bundler.
-2. Run `npm install` to download dependencies.
+2. Run `npm run server` or `nodemon server.js` to launch the server environment.

 ## Team Members & Roles